greg-raven/Department-21/_posts/2022-10-01-leo-personality-characteristics.md

 **FTO (Field Training Officer)**

 - Automatically grasps the door handle until knuckles turn white when trainee is behind the wheel and car is put in gear.
-- Considers a multiple-victim homicide in progress a “good training opportunity” and asks to take primary.
+- Considers a multiple-victim homicide in progress a "good training opportunity" and asks to take primary.
 - Considers less than three hours of OT to be a quiet day.

 **Investigators**

 - Come in at 0800.
-- “Breakfast” from 0815 to 1030.
+- "Breakfast" from 0815 to 1030.
 - Work from 1030 to Noon.
 - Noon to 1400 Work out and Lunch.
-- 1400-1700 Sit in CID and talk about how many girlfriends you have and how the wife doesn’t know.
+- 1400-1700 Sit in CID and talk about how many girlfriends you have and how the wife doesn't know.
 Plan your next RV, fishing, motorcycle trip.

 **Patrol Sergeant**

-- Remembers very well “how we used to do do it.”
+- Remembers very well "how we used to do do it."
 - Always willing to tell his officers the above.
-- Tries to fit the word “liability” in to every sentence.
+- Tries to fit the word "liability" in to every sentence.
-- Talks about “what he’s hearing from upstairs.”
+- Talks about "what he's hearing from upstairs."

 **Trainee**